razorboy73/django-security-tools/README.md

 #### Video Demo: <URL HERE>

----

 ## Description

-**Django Security Tools** is a suite of network security and engineering tools designed to provide network engineers with a web-based interface for essential network operations.
+**Django Security Tools** is a suite of network security and engineering tools designed to provide network engineers and ethical hackers with a web-based interface for essential network operations.
 Built on Django, this project combines high-level web frameworks with low-level system operations for seamless and efficient management.

-The project currently includes the following tools:
+The project includes the following tools:
 1. **MAC Address Changer**: A utility for managing and modifying MAC addresses of network interfaces.
 2. **Network Scanner**: A tool to discover devices on a network, displaying their IP and MAC addresses.
 3. **ARP Spoofer**: A tool to perform ARP spoofing for testing and educational purposes.

 ---

+## Features Overview

-## Features of **MAC Address Changer**
+### 1. **MAC Address Changer**

 1. **View Network Interfaces**:
    - Displays all active network interfaces, their names, and current MAC addresses.